apify/apify-docs/docs/actors/development/source_code.md

 ![Custom environment variables]({{@asset actors/images/source-env-vars.png}})

 Note that the custom environment variables are fixed during the build of the actor and cannot be changed later.
-See the [Build]({{@link actors/development/build.md#build}}) section for details.
+See the [Builds]({{@link actors/development/builds.md}}) section for details.

 To access environment variables in Node.js, use the `process.env` object, for example: